corespring/cs-builder/README.md

 However - if you know what you're doing these drawbacks can be overcome.

+## Dependencies

+* git
+* heroku toolbelt if you want to deploy to heroku (plus an app you can deploy to)

 ## Setup

 The gem creates its own configuration folder in your home dir.
 This contains the following diretories: `binaries`, `repos`, `slugs` and under these the data is stored using the `org/repo/branch/` format.
 It also contains a `templates` directory that contains `formulas` and `built`.